MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ## Prepare for debug

-The following steps help you to prepare for debug.
+The following steps help you to prepare for debug:

 ### Sign in to Microsoft 365